aptech/docs/docs/CR-singleindex.rst

 ----------------
 .. function:: singleindex(i, o)

-    :param i:
+    :param i: indices into an N-dimensional array
-    :type i: Nx1 vector of indices into an N-dimensional array
+    :type i: Nx1 vector

-    :param o:
+    :param o: orders of an N-dimensional array
-    :type o: Nx1 vector of orders of an N-dimensional array
+    :type o: Nx1 vector

     :returns: si (*scalar*), index of corresponding element in 1-dimensional array or vector.

 Remarks
 -------

-This function and its opposite, arrayindex, allow you to convert between an N-dimensional index and its corresponding location in a 1-dimensional object of the same size.
+This function and its opposite, :func:`arrayindex`, allow you to convert between an N-dimensional index and its corresponding location in a 1-dimensional object of the same size.

 Examples
 ----------------